openfaas/openfaas-cloud/docs/README.md

 ### Test it out

-Now find the public URL of your GitHub App and navigate to it.
+Now find the public URL of your GitHub App and navigate to it (go to your GitHub Application settings page and click `Public page` from the left-hand navigation menu).
 Click "Install" and pick a GitHub repo you want to use.

-Now create a new function, rename the YAML file for the functions to `stack.yml` and then commit it.
+Now create a new function in the repository use choose, rename the YAML file for the functions to `stack.yml` and then commit it.
 When you put it up you'll see the logs in the `github-push` function.

 #### Troubleshoot Kubernetes